isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 **Applying for a research project account**

-[Apply now for a research project account](https://allocate.isambard.ac.uk/calls/a597f0c56d6649848cdaee694a2f550c/?tab=description) on Isambard-AI, Isambard 3 or BlueCrystal 5.
-New research accounts are typically set up within one week.

 ### Information you need to provide when applying for an account

 - Project name: a short name for your research project